posva/talk-data-loaders/slides.md

 Goals:

+- Local
+  - Write it next to you
 - Integrated within the navigation cycle
   - Blocks (or not) navigation until data is ready
   - Can change or abort the navigation